-Customer care and enrollment expenses primarily consist of compensation and benefits costs for personnel engaged in pre-sales assistance to applicants who call our customer care center and for enrollment personnel who assist applicants during the underwriting process.
-In preparation for the Medicare annual enrollment period, and to a lesser extent the open enrollment period for individual and family plans, during 2014, we began ramping up our customer care center staff during our third quarter to handle the anticipated increased volume of health insurance transactions.
-Additionally, in the first quarters of 2014 and 2015, we retained some Medicare sales and enrollment personnel to handle the increased volume of individual and family plan applications during the initial and second open enrollment periods for individual and family health insurance that ended on March 31, 2014 and February 15, 2015, respectively.
-Accordingly, our customer care center staffing costs have been significantly higher in our first and fourth quarters compared to the second and third quarters.
-These seasonal trends are expected to continue in 2015 as we will likely need to add seasonal customer care and enrollment personnel to assist with the increase in submitted applications expected during the next Medicare annual enrollment period and open enrollment period for individual and family health insurance.
+Customer care and enrollment expenses primarily consist of compensation and benefits costs for personnel engaged in assistance to applicants who call our customer care center and for enrollment personnel who assist applicants during the enrollment process.
+In preparation for the Medicare annual enrollment period during 2014 and 2015, and to a lesser extent the open enrollment period for individual and family health insurance plans during 2014 and 2015, we began ramping up our customer care center staff during our third quarter to handle the anticipated increased volume of health insurance transactions.
+Additionally, in the first quarter of 2015, we retained some Medicare sales and enrollment personnel to handle the increased volume of individual and family plan applications during the annual open enrollment periods for individual and family health insurance that ended on February 15, 2015.
+We expect customer care and enrollment expenses to marginally increase in each sequential quarter of 2016 to handle the anticipated increase in volume of Medicare-related health insurance transactions during the Medicare annual enrollment period in the fourth quarter.